 - Remove the toilet.
 Though it’s not particularly enticing, you’ll probably need to remove the toilet.
 If you don’t know how to do this, call an experienced, licensed professional to disassemble and take out the toilet.

 - Cover the tub and floors.
 Next, take time to cover both the tub and the flooring so it isn’t accidentally damaged.
 Unless the tub and flooring are also being replaced, you should protect them.

 - Disassemble and remove the vanity.
 Lastly, you need to take the vanity out of the space.
 Start with removing the doors and then the top.
 You might have to pull the sink out and then remove the top.

-If you are unsure about your do-it-yourself skills, phone 800-433-1094 or visit Junk Garbage Removal.
+If you are unsure about your do-it-yourself skills, phone 800-433-1094 or visit Pro Junk Dispatch.
 Our crew will come out to your property to help with the bathroom gut and will haul junk away.
 We do a lot of construction and remodeling debris cleanup and can be a great help to get your project done.